 AppRegistryto hard-code the HTML document string to be used for rendering the app

-- At the time of writing this article, React Native Web is still in beta, thus it’s not production-ready yet
+- At the time of writing this article, React Native for Web is still not production-ready

-- React Native packages with no native dependencies cannot be expected to work 100% either.
-This is especially true if it involves animations, transitions, gestures, keyboard, and lists
+- React Native packages with no native dependencies cannot be expected to work 100 percent either.
+This is especially true if it involves animations, transitions, gestures, the keyboard, and lists

 Flutter pros and cons